Why can’t I keep my home marked as ‘For Sale’?

 I welcome feedback so please feel free to leave constructive criticisms or ask questions below.
 If you could also take a second to rate my blog and pass it on to others who you think may find it interesting that would be great.
 Thanks.

 About Chris Wood: Chris is an estate agent with over 25 years of property experience.
 His business, PDQ Estates Ltd is based in Penzance and Helston, West Cornwall.
 He has worked with all sizes and types of businesses from single office independents to the management team and board of RBS and Tesco.
-A former President Elect of the NAEA and board member of NFoPP until he resigned in 2009, Chris has always championed the highest professional standards forestate agents in the UK.
+A former President Elect of the NAEA and board member of NFoPP until he resigned in 2009, Chris has always championed the highest professional standards forestate agents in the UK and has been a lead campaigner against portaljuggling.
 No stranger to the media, he has appeared on various programs including BBC, News 24, ITV, independent and BBC radio and is a regular contributor to trade journals, local and national Newspapers.
-Chris is on KloutLinkedIn Ecademy Facebook and Twitter Married to Amanda, they live in Penzance with their children who are slowly flying the nest, along with their three spaniels.
-In his spare time; Chris likes to keep fit and is a long-standing member of the Territorial Army.
+Chris is on KloutLinkedIn Ecademy Facebook and Twitter .
+In his spare time; Chris likes to keep fit and was a long-standing member of the Territorial Army.
 In 2010 he mobilised for a tour of duty in Afghanistan with 1 Rifles as part of 3 Commando Brigade.